dmbarbour/glas/docs/GlasApps.md

 ## Overview

-An application defines a subset of transactional procedures recognized by a runtime, such as 'step' to model background processing and 'http' to handle an HTTP request.
-The 'step' procedure is called repeatedly by the runtime, leveraging optimizations such as incremental computing and replication on non-deterministic choice as the basis for reactivity and concurrency.
-See *Transaction Loops* below.
+An application defines a subset of transactional methods recognized by a runtime, such as 'step' to model background processing and 'http' to receive incoming HTTP requests.
+These methods are typically expressed in a procedural intermediate language, with algebraic effects providing access to the runtime.
+See [glas program model](GlasProg.md) for details.

-These procedures interact with their environment via algebraic effects.
-Application state is bound to an external key-value database, providing a simple basis for live coding and orthogonal persistence.
-Communication within glas systems is via transactional remote procedure calls.
-Interaction with the filesystem, network, FFI, and other host resources is often asynchronous, committing to run non-transactional operations between transactional steps.

-The runtime configuration abstracts access to host resources, e.g. an application's access to the filesystem may involve named roots like "AppData" that are routed to a specific folder by the configuration.
-A subset of configuration options are application-specific, supported by algebraic effects to query the application's `settings.*` methods.
-For example, the configuration may bind "AppData" to the filesystem based on `settings.name`.
+Instead of expressing a process as a single long-running 'main' procedure, a 'step' transaction is repeatedly executed by the runtime.
+The 'step' may include non-deterministic choice to model multiple task threads.
+The runtime can apply incremental computing to a stable transaction prefix, and implicitly wait for changes if the transaction aborts after some analysis of state.
+Software updates may also apply between transactions.
+We can further support distributed transactions via RPC or a distributed runtime.
+This results in robust and flexible expression of concurrent, reactive, and distributed systems, albeit requiring sophisticated optimizations.
+See *Transaction Loops*.

+Application state between transactions is logically represented in a runtime or persistent database.
+Some state, such as open file handles or network sockets, must bind to the runtime database.
+This allows for semi-transparent orthogonal persistence.
+Although we can support basic get/set variables, state may be augmented with built-in types such as queues, bags, and CRDTs that enable more parallel or distributed transactions without read-write conflicts.

+External resources, such as filesystem or FFI, are abstracted by the runtime to support security (e.g. wrapping distrusted code), portability, and implementation of a distributed runtime.
+For example, instead of a single filesystem root, we might reference multiple abstract roots like AppData", configured externally.
+Application-specific options are supported indirectly by defining a static 'settings' method that may be queried from the configuration layer.

 ## Transaction Loops